awsdocs/aws-ruby-developer-guide/doc_source/welcome.rst

 :doc:`programming`
     Provides general information about developing software with the |sdk-ruby|.

-:doc:`recipes`
+:doc:`examples`
-    Provides code samples that developers can copy to program AWS services with the |sdk-ruby|.
+    Provides code examples that developers can use to program AWS services with the |sdk-ruby|.

 :doc:`history`
     Describes the history of this document.